Ashley Graham Rocks Pink Bikini, Shows Off Her Curves In Trip To Miami Beach

 Just hours later, Graham shared yet another sexy swimsuit photo, this time in a black one-piece bathing suit.
 In the snapshot, Graham can be seen walking on a beach as she stares off into the distance.
 Her long, brunette locks are flowing in the wind while her deep-plunging black swimsuit is clearly the star of the image.

-Like her previous bikini-clad photo, Ashley’s second picture also gained a ton of attention from her 6.8 million plus followers with over 239,000 likes as well as 1,100 comments.
+Like her previous bikini-clad photo, Ashley’s second picture also gained a ton of attention from her 6.8 million-plus followers with over 239,000 likes as well as 1,100 comments.
 Again, fans took to the picture to let Ashley know that she is a great role model for thick girls while also letting the 30-year-old know how gorgeous she is.

 “I love this, you’re gorgeous and Inspirational.”